Classic NES Series

 The Classic NES Series, known as the series in Japan and the NES Classics series in Europe and Australia, is a line of emulated Nintendo Entertainment System and Famicom Disk System games, published by Nintendo for the Game Boy Advance (GBA) in 2004 to commemorate the NES's 20th anniversary.
 In Japan, the series was released in three "volumes" of ten games, plus two additional games available in limited quantities as raffle prizes.
 A smaller selection of these games were released in Western territories, split between two waves of releases.
-The games received mixed reviews, with critics praising how enjoyable most of the games remained to play after 20 years, but criticizing the high price point of each game.
+The series received mixed reviews, with critics praising how enjoyable most of the games remained to play after 20 years, but criticizing their high price point.